-- For buses running around the outer perimeter of the Expo site, support tools have been introduced to enable people with disabilities to ride comfortably. - · Wheelchairs and strollers will be rented at Accessibility Centres and Lost child/Baby Centres.
+- For buses running around the outer perimeter of the Expo site, support tools have been introduced to enable people with disabilities to ride comfortably. - Wheelchairs and strollers will be rented at Care Centres and Baby Centres.

 3-3.
 Signs

 Information display and explanations (such as captions of exhibits) should be accessible to all people.
 Warnings and other safety-related items and important matters should be placed in priority so that they can be used in multiple languages.